 Third, communicate clear expectations.
 Expectations come in many forms, from communication with your vendors to guest etiquette, and wedding day timeline.
 So be sure that you are open and communicate often with those around you who are involved in your day.

-They can be a shoulder to lean on and also a reassuring sounding board, but you do want to make sure you have cultivated the right type of expectations so that come wedding day no one is let down or left hanging.
-Especially not you and your sweetheart.
+They can be a shoulder to lean on and also a reassuring sounding board.
+You want to make sure you have cultivated the right type of expectations so that come wedding day, no one is let down or left hanging.
+Especially not you and your sweetheart!

 If there are aspects of your wedding that you want to be on point hire a professional!
 It will save you stress & time trying to pull things together yourself.

 A wedding planner can help you research vendors, construct a flawless timeline, and volley ideas that feel unattainable.
-A walk-through of a venue can lead them to see possible areas of concern and diamonds in the rough!
+A walk-through of a venue can lead them to see possible areas of concern and diamonds in the rough.
 A separate eye on the details can keep budgets balanced and guests happy all night long.

-Whenever you find yourself overwhelmed, feeling like you made the wrong decision, or exhausted by others expectations, take a moment to think about your favorite memory with your fiance!
+Whenever you find yourself overwhelmed, feeling like you made the wrong decision, or exhausted by other’s expectations, take a moment to think about your favorite memory with your fiance!
 Also don’t be afraid to set aside time during wedding planning for date nights, getting together with friends (where you don’t discuss any wedding plans), or having a fun family dinner.